Key takeaways:

 4. Balanced Funds

-If an equity fund feels too risky, but a fixed income fund feels like you're playing things a little too safe, then a balanced fund might be the right fit for you.
+If an equity fund feels too risky, but a fixed income fund feels like you're playing things a little too safe, then a balanced fund might be the right fit.

 Balanced funds are a popular type of mutual fund focused on offering a blend of long-term growth and regular income by investing in a mix of stocks and bonds.
-These types of funds typically carry less risk than equity funds and more than fixed-income funds, given their dual role.
+Given their dual role, these funds typically carry less risk than equity funds and more than fixed-income funds.

 Typical investment objective: Long-term growth and income